MadsAlbertsen/ampvis/README.md

 ## Changelog

+### 1.16.1
+#### Bugfixes
+ - Added the `scales` library as a dependency.
+ - amp_heatmap: Various bugfixes in the clustering option.
+It should now work with all other settings.

 ### 1.16.0
 #### Bugfixes
  - amp_rabund: `tax.show` now correctly shows that 50 are displayed by default (@Kirk3gaard).
 #### Enhancements
  - amp_heatmap: Added the ability to calculate and display median values in the `calc` parameter (@Kirk3gaard).